Kostas Georgakis: Protest

 On 26 July 1970, Georgakis gave an anonymous interview to a Genovese magazine, during which he revealed that the military junta's intelligence service had infiltrated the Greek student movement in Italy.
-In the interview he denounced the junta and its policies and stated that the intelligence service created the National League of Greek students in Italy and established offices in major university cities.
+In the interview he denounced the junta and its policies and stated that the intelligence service created the National League of Greek Students in Italy and established offices in major university cities.
 A copy of the recording of the interview was obtained by the Greek consulate and the identity of Georgakis was established.

 Soon after, he was attacked by members of the junta student movement.
 While in the third year of his studies and having passed the exams of the second semester Georgakis found himself in the difficult position of having his military exemption rescinded by the junta as well as his monthly stipend that he received from his family.
 The junta retaliated for his involvement in the anti-junta resistance movement in Italy as a member of the Italian branch of PAK.
 His family in Corfu also sent him a letter describing the pressure that the regime was applying to them.

 Fearing for his family in Greece, Georgakis decided that he had to make an act to raise awareness in the West about the political predicament of Greece.
 Once he made the decision to sacrifice his life, Georgakis filled a canister with gasoline, wrote a letter to his father and gave his fiancée Rosanna his windbreaker telling her to keep it because he would not need it any longer.

-Around 1:00 a.m. on 19 September 1970, Georgakis drove his Fiat 500 to Matteotti square.
-According to eyewitness accounts by street cleaners working around the Palazzo Ducale there was a sudden bright flash of light in the area at around 3:00 am.
+Around 1:00 a.m. on 19 September 1970, Georgakis drove his Fiat 500 to Matteotti Square.
+According to eyewitness accounts by street cleaners working around the Palazzo Ducale there was a sudden bright flash of light in the area at around 3:00 a.m.
 At first they did not realise that the flame was a burning man.
-Only when they approached closer did they see Georgakis burning and running while ablaze shouting, "Long Live Greece", "Down with the tyrants", "Down with the fascist colonels" and "I did it for my Greece."
-The street cleaners added that at first Georgakis refused their help and ran away from them when they tried to extinguish the fire.
+Only when they approached closer did they see Georgakis burning and running while ablaze shouting, "Long live Greece", "Down with the tyrants", "Down with the fascist colonels" and "I did it for my Greece."
+The street cleaners added that Georgakis initially refused their help and ran away when they tried to extinguish the fire.
 They also said that the smell of burning flesh was something they would never forget and that Georgakis was one in a million.

 According to an account by his father who went to Italy after the events, Georgakis's body was completely carbonised from the waist down up to a depth of at least three centimetres in his flesh.
 Georgakis died nine hours after the events in the square at around 12 noon the same day.
-His last words were: Long Live Free Greece.
+His last words were "long live Free Greece".